The Hebrew University Logo

 To achieve these goals, the course will combine lectures, case studies, a project, and several highly regarded guest lecturers from the investment community who will share their vast experience with the students, and give the students the opportunity to network with these industry luminaries.
 The case studies will illustrate the application of the ideas learned in the real world.
 By doing the exercises, you will gain practical experience dealing with real issues related to market research.

-The group will be divided and work in teams over the course of our time together.
-The term project will provide each team the opportunity to simulate the funding process as a VC investment manager through by evaluating live startup funding pitches.
+The group will be divided into, and work in, teams over the course of our time together, particularly in working on and submitting the select number of assignments that illustrate important concepts of startup funding with a practical application.
+Through this, each team will have the opportunity to simulate the funding process as a VC investment manager.

 Students are expected to attend class regularly and participate in class discussions as this will be a key factor in the final grade.